It is never too late to activate programmes and practices to remain engaged and excited about life.

 Think always of the fact that even though, like everyone else, you’re getting older but that could also mean better.

-Professor of Human Development and Family Studies Professor Manfred Diehl has proposed there are 10 tips to consider to grow old with a flourish.
+Colorado State University Professor of Human Development and Family Studies Professor Manfred Diehl has proposed there are 10 tips to grow old with a flourish.

 1. Use it or lose it

 Physical activity is a positive undertaking on many levels.
 Devoting at least 30 minutes each day to move, or engage with more formal exercise, is good for the brain, bones, muscles and joints.
-A regular routine can also be a chance to socialize.
+A regular routine can also be a chance to socialize and develop a sense of belonging.
 If you’re starting from scratch make sure you don’t overdo things—start slowly and build up your capabilities.

 2. Mind work-out